codespaceDrifter/ai-plus-plus-frontend/readme.md

 ### potential functionalities less likely to implement
 twitter profile link: reads your posts, comments on them maybe in chat, and learns more about you
 internet search
-agentic computer use  (code editor, build into app to test code)
+agentic computer use  (code editor, build into app to test code, do this in the cloud, but can take screenshots for models to use)

 ### let's all love claude
 let's all love claude